 Mixing baking soda and water turns them into a paste that can return the shine to your glass doors.
-Since baking soda is abrasive in nature, it will lift up the stains present, and the water will dissolve them.
-Rinse and dry to get glass doors that look like new.
+Since baking soda is abrasive, it will get rid of present stains, and the water will dissolve them.
+Rinse and dry to get glass doors that look new.

 6. Microfiber Cloths

 Microfiber cloths are all the rage now.
 They deserve to be in the spotlight for their versatility.
 Highly absorbent, they will pick up all traces of grime on your door easily.